-Long-term financing efforts continued during the quarter ended December 31, 2017, with principal activities focused on outreach to and discussions with several potential sources of project funding, as well as completing the technical due diligence review (the "technical review") of the Company's recently released Revised Elk Creek Feasibility Study by RPM Global USA, Inc. on behalf of a potential debt financing syndicate.
-The technical review is projected to be completed in the quarter ending March 31, 2018.
-The technical review will provide an independent analysis and opinion on the technical content of the Revised Elk Creek Feasibility Study, and will be provided to financial institutions expected to form debt and/or equity syndicates that will help finance the Elk Creek Project.
+Long-term financing efforts continued during the quarter ended March 31, 2018, with principal activities focused on outreach to and discussions with several potential sources of project funding, as well as completion of the technical due diligence review (the "technical review") of the Company's Revised Elk Creek Feasibility Study by RPM Global USA, Inc. on behalf of a potential debt financing syndicate.
+The technical review is a private document which provides an independent analysis and opinion on the technical and environmental content of the Revised Elk Creek Feasibility Study and will be provided to financial institutions expected to form debt and/or equity syndicates that will help finance the Elk Creek Project.

-Upon completion of the technical review, the following steps remain in our financing plan:
+With the completion of the technical review, the following steps remain in our financing plan:

-- Completion of due diligence on the Elk Creek Project's financial model; - Completion of technical and environmental due diligence; - Completion of additional independent market reviews for Sc and Nb; - Completion of legal due diligence; - Additional "road show" style presentations to potential debt and equity investors; - Negotiation and execution of specific debt and equity financing assistance, along with necessary regulatory approvals for such financings.
+- Completion of additional independent market reviews for Sc and Nb; - Additional "road show" style presentations to potential debt and equity investors; - Completion of legal and financial due diligence; and - Negotiation and execution of specific debt and equity financing assistance, along with necessary regulatory approvals for such financings.

-Pursuant to notice provided by Lind to the Company of its election to advance an additional \$2,500 in funding under the Initial Convertible Security and the Lind Agreement (the "Second Tranche Increase"), Lind funded the full \$2,500 Second Tranche Increase as of February 7, 2018.
-In connection with the funding, the Company issued Common Share purchase warrants (the 'Second Tranche Warrants") to Lind, as follows:
+Pursuant to notice provided by Lind to the Company of its election to advance an additional \$2,500 in funding under the Initial Second Tranche Increase, Lind funded the full \$2,500 as of February 7, 2018.
+In connection with the funding, the Company issued Warrants to Lind, as follows:

-Funding Date Face Value Warrants Issued Issue Price Warrant Expiry Date January 30, 2018 \$ 1,800 1,546,882 C\$0.72 January 30, 2021 February 5, 2018 600 529,344 C\$0.70 February 5, 2021 February 7, 2018 600 541,435 C\$0.69 February 7, 2021
+Warrants Warrant Expiry Funding Date Face Value 1 Issued Issue Price 2 Date January 30, 2018 \$1,800 1,546,882 C\$0.72 January 30, 2021 February 5, 2018 600 529,344 C\$0.70 February 5, 2021 February 7, 2018 600 541,435 C\$0.69 February 7, 2021

-- Includes implied interest. - The price to convert one warrant into one Common Share.
+- 1 Includes implied interest. - 2 The price to convert one warrant into one Common Share.